Building A Budget With Allocations - All Flexibility Levels

 Level 1 Flexibility Allocations

-Special Education Self-Contained staff (teachers, behavior techs, board-certified behavior analysts) are Level 1, while Special Education Inclusion teachers are Level 2.
-To see the full Special Education Section (both Self Contained and Inclusion) please see the Level 2 Flexibility Section for Special Education.
+Special Education – Self-Contained staff (teachers, aides, behavior technicians, and board-certified behavior analysts) are level 1 allocations, while Special Education – Inclusion teachers are level 2 allocations.
+To see the complete Special Education information (both Self-Contained and Inclusion), please see the level 2 flexibility section for Special Education.

 Library Programs